 If you don't look, you won't be tempted to buy, so stick to your budget if you want to avoid financial problems down the road.

-These things may not seem like they would be big issues but anything that disturbs the quiet enjoyment of your home can become upsetting over tie and cause real issues for you.
+These things may not seem like they would be big issues but anything that disturbs the quiet enjoyment of your home can become upsetting over time and cause real problems for you.

 Building and Grounds